Curved Page Divider

 Stability and Security

 More importantly, foster children often require emotional support to deal with the adversity they have been subjected to.
 Support from counseling and therapy may help them comprehend and handle their emotions.
 In Virginia, foster care has made it possible for the system to be open to mental health services, which include individual therapy, family therapy, and support groups.
-Foster parents could encourage or enable the delivery of these services so that a child's healing can progress.
+Foster parents could encourage or facilitate the delivery of these services to help a child's healing progress.
+Building Self-Esteem

 Low self-esteem may stem from the situation of children in foster care.
 Parents can support their children by agreeing to use positive reinforcement, acknowledging accomplishments, and encouraging participation in activities that foster confidence.
 Guaranteeing that children are appreciated and approved is key to their emotional maturity.